ludwig-loth/punkt3/README.md

 ### Getting Help

-If you create an adapter for a popular CMS, consider contributing it back to the project!
-See our [Contributing Guide](CONTRIBUTING.md) for detailed instructions.
+Feel free to open a discussion here on GitHub.

 ---

 ## Contributing

 We welcome contributions!
 Whether you're fixing bugs, adding features, or creating new backend adapters, your help is appreciated.
+If you create an adapter for a popular CMS, consider contributing it back to the project!

 **Quick start for adapter contributions:**
 1. Fork the repository